Schoolhouse.world: peer tutoring, for free.

 AP Precalculus

-We will be covering Lesson 1.3: Rates of Change Linear and Quadratic Functions.
-You will learn the difference between linear and quadratic rates of change, how to calculate the second difference (also known as the rate of change of the average rate of change) in a quadratic function, and how to determine the concavity of a quadratic function based on its second difference.
-Watch the Algebros' video on Lesson 1.3 before this session and take notes on the packet provided.
+We will be covering Lesson 1.9: Rational Functions and Vertical Asymptotes.
+You will learn how to describe the behavior of a rational function when approaching a vertical asymptote using limit notation.
+You will also learn how multiplicity in the denominator affects the existence of holes and vertical asymptotes in a rational function.
+Watch the Algebros' video on Lesson 1.9 before this session and take notes on the packet provided.
 (You can alternatively use your own paper to take notes).
 You are free to start on the practice problems before the session, but it is not required.
 You will work on the practice problems in the session with your fellow learners, anyways.

 AP Precalculus